neuraloperator/neuraloperator/doc/source/index.rst

    )

-Weight tensorization is also provided out of the box: you can improve the previous models by simply using a Tucker Tensorized FNO with just a few parameters:
+Weight tensorization is also provided out of the box: you can improve the previous models by simply using a Tucker Tensor FNO with fewer parameters:

 .. code-block:: python

    from neuralop.models import TFNO

    operator = TFNO(
-      n_modes=(32, 32),
+      n_modes=(16, 16),
       hidden_channels=64,
       in_channels=2,
       out_channels=1,
       factorization='tucker',
       implementation='factorized',
-      rank=0.05
+      rank=0.1
    )

 This will use a Tucker factorization of the weights.
 The forward pass will be efficient by contracting directly the inputs with the factors of the decomposition.
-The Fourier layers will have 5% of the parameters of an equivalent, dense Fourier Neural Operator!
+The Fourier layers will have 10% of the parameters of an equivalent, dense Fourier Neural Operator!